mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 As it was rainy Tuesday, we started the hike later than we normally would, around noon.
 To our surprise, despite the weather and the fact that it was a weekday, we were still greeted by around 10 hikers at the traihead, and met another 5-6 groups of hikers on the way up.
 On a sunny summer weekend, the trail will easily be packed so you'll want to start ideally before 9am or after 4pm to avoid traffic.

 ## Final Checks before Starting

-We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
+1) Dress for thhe weather: We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
 We also wore breathable, sweat-wicking base layers - from experience, the least pleasant thing hiking in the rain is overheating in damp, form-fitting base layers.

-Also make sure to:
+2) Bring abundant water - 1L ~ 1.5L recommended.
+For example, We went through 1L of water each for the hike up with 35L and 50L backpacks respectively.
+3) Bring bug repellent spray: Lots of mosquitos on the trail, and they tend to be worse during sunset/sunrise.
-1) Download any map you may need beforehand - without saying, there is no cell reception throughout the trail.
+4) Download any map you may need beforehand - without saying, there is no cell reception throughout the trail.

-2) Lock your vehicle - we encountered a hiker who forgot to lock theirs and had to head back to do so.
+5) Lock your vehicle - we encountered a hiker who forgot to lock theirs and had to head back to do so.
 Although it's a fairly safe area, you can never be too careful!

-3) Bring hiking poles.
+6) Bring hiking poles.
 They truly make a difference.
 We personally did not use them too much when hiking up, but they were a gamechanger on the way down - especially when the trail was muddy and slippery.

 ## The Relentless Incline
 As soon as we started, we were enveloped by lush tree branches and tree roots.

+The trail is also narrow so make sure you let faster hikers pass.

 TBC